- Reference Number: HEY-416/2021

 Week 10 and 11 – Use once a day

 These instructions are a guide and will vary according to the individual patient.
 Please bring your list of eye-drops every time you visit the eye doctor.
 It is important to use these new drops as instructed, as they help the eye to heal properly after the operation.
-It is important that you don’t run out of eye drops.
-If you need more drops between visits, ask your GP.
+It is important that you do not run out of eye drops.
+If you need more drops between visits, ask your doctor.

 - If the trabeculectomy is over-draining and the eye pressure is too low, then more sutures may be needed in the trapdoor flap.
 If the conjunctival wounds are leaking, then more sutures may be needed.

-- If the trabeculectomy is under-draining and the eye pressure does not come down, then the trapdoor flap may need to be revised / opened up more.
+- If the trabeculectomy is under-draining and the eye pressure does not come down, then the trapdoor flap may need to be revised or opened up more.

 Please wear comfortable clothes in case you need to get changed into theatre gowns if we take you to the operating theatre.

 In most patients, at some point after the operation, the doctor will need to do some form of ‘bleb manipulation’ in the clinic – e.g. stitch adjustment or removal, eye massage to open up the trapdoor flap, injection of anti-scarring drugs, etc. This does not mean that the operation has failed.
 It simply means that the flow of fluid out of the eye needs help.
 When a manipulation is done in clinic, you may need to stay in the clinic for most of the morning.